Arden-Jacobs/HarvardCS50-Python/9.Lecture-Et_Cetera/problem_set/README.md

     Display expenses by category.

 # File Structure
-project.py: The main script for the Financial Tracker App. test_project.py: The test script for the Financial Tracker App.
+project.py: The main script for the Financial Tracker App.<br>
+test_project.py: The test script for the Financial Tracker App.<br>
-Income_Journal.csv: CSV file to store income entries.
+Income_Journal.csv: CSV file to store income entries.<br>
-Expense_Journal.csv: CSV file to store expense entries.
+Expense_Journal.csv: CSV file to store expense entries.<br>

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.